 The acoustical properties of a home can either make it a pleasant and peaceful place to be or a disruptive and aggravating environment.
 Finishes that are porous tend to absorb sound, whereas smooth shiny surfaces tend to reflect sound and cause noise interference.
 The level at which a person is disturbed by noise is of course subjective and will vary from individual to individual.
 Building Biology cites several adverse effects to noise exposure including: loss of concentration in intellectual (school) work; increase of blood pressure; release of stress hormones; contraction of blood vessels (stenosis); decreased digestion due to negative impact on peristalsis; ulcers.
+And of course, another adverse effect of noise is hearing loss.
+Noise-induced hearing loss is often in the frequency range of 4000 to 6000 hertz.
+(Reference 1)

 There are various types of noise that can effect us.
 Noise transmission through walls within a home, noises from outside like air or street traffic and noise that is in the form of vibration,often from mechanical equipment.